Triclysm/Previewer-Legacy/README.md

 ## Quickstart

+To change the window resolution, or toggle fullscreen mode, modify the `config.tcs` file.
+Once Triclysm is open, the default config file will load the `sendplane` animation.
+Hit `f` to show/hide the current framerate.

-Once Triclysm is open, hit the tilde key to open the console, and type `loadanim sendplane`.
+Hit the tilde key to open/close the console.
+In the console, type `help [command]` for help with particular commands (e.g. `help loadanim` or `help bind`).
+Some example commands to try:

+Some example commands to try:

+ - `loadanim fillplane`
+ - `cubesize 6x8x10`
+ - `showfps`
+ - `showaxis`
+ - `quit`

+You can bind console commands to keys as well with the `bind` command.
+See the `config.tcs` file for examples, as well as the default key configuration.
+To quit Triclysm, hit the escape key *twice*, or use the `quit` console command.
+You can also bind a key of your preference to the quit command if you prefer (e.g. `bind q quit`).

 -------